sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

  - Define a Bulk Outbound Connector for the Custom Task Type.
 You can create it from the CTT screen itself.
  - Associate a General Access Point with this Connector
  - Add a webhook endpoint
-	 - Define the endpoint URL as: http://127.0.0.10:8100/ExecuteSTP
+	 - Define the endpoint URL as: http://<host:port>/ExecuteSTP.
+Host and Port are where the Flask service is hosted.
+For example, the URL will be: http://127.0.0.10:8100/ExecuteSTP if the service is hosted on 127.0.0.10 and port number where the Flask is running is 8100.
 	 - Define the method to be: "POST"
 	 - Add a Header with Key as "Content-Type" and Value as "application/json"

 ## 360 General Access Point

 ### Agent Configuration
-- Create a new general access point in 360.
-- Mark access point as active.
-- Download access point framework to Server.
-- Configure tenant and access point credentials in the agent config files.
-- Open a new command prompt window as administrator and run the agent.
-- For more details on setting up a General Access Point refer to the 360 documentation here: https://go.documentation.sas.com/doc/en/cintcdc/production.a/cintag/ext-access-pts-general.htm
+- For more details on setting up and running a General Access Point refer to the 360 documentation here: https://go.documentation.sas.com/doc/en/cintcdc/production.a/cintag/ext-access-pts-general.htm

 ## Python Flask